SFBS - Sustainable Food & Bioenergy

 SFBS 552 State of the Food Environment: 3 Credits (3 Lec)

-PREREQUISITE: HHD graduate standing or consent of the instructor.
+PREREQUISITE: Graduate standing.
 (Sp) To better understand the state of the United States food environment, this course examines food system policies, how they are measured, and what happens when they are put into practice.
 Students will explore critical issues in the food environment that impact national health, including policies related to food and nutrition assistance programs, food prices, community characteristics, food service, food safety, land use planning, and food access

 SFBS 575 Prof Paper & Project: 1-6 Credits (1-6 Other)